Amir-Fasil/Reinforcement-Learning/README.md

-FrozenLake Q-Learning Agent
+### FrozenLake Q-Learning Agent

-Overview

 This project implements a Q-learning agent to solve the FrozenLake-v1 environment from OpenAI Gymnasium using reinforcement learning.
 The agent is trained to navigate an 8x8 frozen lake without falling into holes while maximizing rewards.

 Features

-Implements Q-learning with an epsilon-greedy exploration strategy.
+# Implements Q-learning with an epsilon-greedy exploration strategy.

-Supports training and testing modes.
+# Supports training and testing modes.

-Saves and loads a Q-table using pickle.
+# Saves and loads a Q-table using pickle.

-Plots training performance as a PNG file (frozen_lake8x8.png).
+# Plots training performance as a PNG file (frozen_lake8x8.png).

-Can render the environment during testing.

 Requirements